lmapii/run-clang-format/readme.md

 ## Specifying a `.clang-format` style file and a root directory

-If no `.clang-format` file is placed in the root directory of your project (assuming there is one), executing `run_clang_format` without any additional command-line parameters (explained below) would not produce the desired results - quite the opposite since `clang-format` checks any root folder until it might encounter a `.clang-format` file.
+If no `.clang-format` file is placed in the root directory of your project (assuming there is one), executing `run-clang-format` without any additional command-line parameters (explained below) would not produce the desired results - quite the opposite since `clang-format` checks any root folder until it might encounter a `.clang-format` file.
 Therefore the configuration file allows to specify the format file using the field **`styleFile`**, and the root common root directory of all paths using **`styleRoot`**:

 ```
 ProjectRoot